Musurgia Universalis

-Musurgia Universalis, sive Ars Magna Consoni et Dissoni ("The Universal Musical Art, of the Great Art of Consonance and Dissonance") is a 1650 work by the Jesuit scholar Athanasius Kircher.
+Musurgia Universalis, sive Ars Magna Consoni et Dissoni ("The Universal Musical Art, or the Great Art of Consonance and Dissonance") is a 1650 work by the Jesuit scholar Athanasius Kircher.
 It was printed in Rome by Ludovico Grignani and dedicated to Archduke Leopold Wilhelm of Austria.
 It was a compendium of ancient and contemporary thinking about music, its production and its effects.
 It explored, in particular, the relationship between the mathematical properties of music (e.g. harmony and dissonance) with health and rhetoric.

 The work complements two of Kircher's other books: Magnes sive de Arte Magnetica had set out the secret underlying coherence of the universe and Ars Magna Lucis et Umbrae had explored the ways of knowledge and enlightenment.
 What Musurgia Universalis contained, through its exploration of dissonance within harmony, was an explanation of the presence of evil in the world.

 Composition and publication

 Kircher compiled all the musical knowledge available in his day, making this the first encyclopedia of music.
 Since its publication it has been a valuable source of information to musicologists about baroque concepts of style and composition.
 It provides the earliest account of the doctrine of the affections in music.
 As well as including a three-part fantasy of his own and a composition by Emperor Ferdinand III, Kircher reproduced many musical pieces to illustrate the styles he described, thereby preserving pieces by Frescobaldi, Froberger, and others.
 Kircher had a number of collaborators who assisted his research with their expertise, and by providing him with examples of different types of music.
 These included Antonio Maria Abbatini, Giovanni Girolamo Kapsperger and Giacomo Carissimi.

 Musurgia Universalis was one of Kircher's largest books.
 The work was published in two volumes with a total of 1,112 pages and many illustrations.
 It was one of the most influential books on music theory in the seventeenth century, and of the 1,500 copies known to have been published, 266 are still recorded in various collections.
 Three hundred copies of the first edition were distributed to Jesuit missionaries who gathered in Rome in 1650 for the election of the new Superior General and carried back to many different lands.
 In 1656 a Jesuit mission to China took two dozen copies with it when it departed.
 A second edition was published in Amsterdam in 1662.